aishwaryaprabhat/full-stack-web-development/bootstrap/README.md

 # Bootstrap
-A front-end library for re-using some of the awesome pre-written stuff
+- A front-end library for re-using some of the awesome pre-written stuff
+- Really good for responsive UI (responds to changing sizes of the screen)

 # Installing Bootstrap
 - You can add it as a link in your html file `<link rel="stylesheet" href="https://stackpath.bootstrapcdn.com/bootstrap/4.4.1/css/bootstrap.min.css" integrity="sha384-Vkoo8x4CGsO3+Hhxv8T/Q5PaXtkKtu6ug5TOeNV6gBiFeWPGFN9MuhOf23Q9Ifjh" crossorigin="anonymous">`